kudanai/Quran-Translation/README.md

 ## TODO's

-* Create an alternate branch with transliterated arabic words
+* Create an alternate branch with transliterated arabic words - *in progress*
-* digitize the foreword
-* translate the foreword to english
+* translate the foreword to english - *in progress*

 ## Project Guidelines